 The Hurricanes finished the regular season undefeated with a 56-46 win over Virginia Tech and six touchdowns from Willis McGahee.
 Quarterback Ken Dorsey, as well as McGahee, were Heisman Trophy finalists, and they were set to take on Ohio State in the Fiesta Bowl for the BCS National Championship.
 There are a lot of "ifs" in this game other than the P.I. call in overtime, including McGahee viciously blowing out his knee late in the game.

-No team was more talented than the 2001 Miami Hurricanes, but this team may have been equally as talented, but they don’t receive the credit because they didn’t end the season with a national title, just like the other nine teams on this heartbreaking list.
+No team was more talented than the 2001 Miami Hurricanes, but this team had equally as talented All-Americans, but they don’t receive the credit because they didn’t end the season with a national title, just like the other nine teams on this heartbreaking list.